-Covid: Double-vaccinated contacts in England told to take daily rapid test
+Covid: Double-vaccinated contacts in England told to take daily rapid tests

 They do not need to continue taking rapid tests during the isolation period.

-If the PCR result comes back negative, contacts can leave self-isolation but should continue to take rapid lateral flow tests for seven days.
+If the PCR result comes back negative, contacts can leave self-isolation but should continue to take rapid lateral flow tests for the remainder of the seven days.

 This change follows a significant rise in Omicron cases across the UK with the new variant expected to become the dominant strain by mid-December.